 * Fifth Anniversary – Apollo in Retrospect, CBS, July 1974, as quoted in Cronkite on Space: Inspiration, not Information, by James Oberg, in Space Review, 6 March 2006.

 However, the surprising reality of the Russian attempts to land a man on the Moon, long suspected by Western experts and partly known to US intelligence, became very public with the collapse of the Soviet Union in the 1990s.

 Soviet censors first allowed public disclosure of the N1 project in the summer of 1989, in a series of articles.*

 * S zemli na lunu i obratno [From the Earth to the Moon and back] by Lev Kamanin, in Poisk no. 12, July 1989; Kak my ne sletali na lunu [How we didn’t go to the Moon by S. Leskov, in Izvestiya, 18 August 1989; Polety vo sne i nayvu [Flights in fancy and in reality], by A. Tarasov, in Pravda, 20 October 1989).

 Today the Soviet Moonshots are described in details in several documentaries and by richly illustrated books such as the following:

-- Pourquoi nous ne sommes pas allés sur la lune, Vasily Mishin, Editions Cépaduès (1993).
+- Mishin Monograph on Failure of Soviet Manned Lunar Program, in JPRS Report, 12 November 1991.
+Also available in French as Pourquoi nous ne sommes pas allés sur la lune, Vasily Mishin, Editions Cépaduès (1993).

 - Uncovering Soviet Disasters, James E. Oberg (1988, pages 150-151).